Today, I want to educate you about how to get free website traffic.

 An email signature is also an especially powerful and absolutely free tool.
 Create a signature with a link to your website in it and have it automatically attached to every one of your outgoing emails.
 It takes only a few seconds to create an email signature, and it may bring in visitors to your site every day.

 # 3: Post in Facebook Groups

 Share links to your website in RELEVANT Facebook groups, but only do so if they provide value.
 Join five to ten groups that are relevant to your target market.
-Become an active member in the group.
+Become an active member in those groups.
 Respond to questions.
 Post comments.
 Share your thoughts.